 Buy me a cup of ale and it shall be well past daybreak before my tale is done.

 Just to be completely clear, this book has no dragons in it.
 Its title refers to the traditional name of a particularly toxic concoction of mushrooms that probably would have been lethal enough to have killed dragons, had there been any about.

 The one on the cover is entirely decorative.

 Dragonsbane is, to begin with, an extremely long story.
 It’s published as five books of more or less conventional length, in that squeezing it into a single volume would have resulted in eye-wateringly small type and a tome that might have called for some manner of hydraulic support to read.

-At present, the first volume of Dragonsbane is available through Amazon, and is in fact the book illustrated to your right.
+At present, the first four volumes of Dragonsbane are available through Amazon.
+The first of them is the book illustrated to your right.
 It’s referred to as “Books One And Two,” for reasons that will become apparent once you begin reading it.

 Dragonsbane is set a very long time ago — its internal chronology can be used to date it some time around the tenth century, if you care about such things.
 As it takes place in a remote part of central Europe, which has no contact at all with the rest of the “civilized” world of the period, the actual date is of little consequence.

 The world, from the perspective of the people in this book, consisted of eleven city-states, the villages that had grown up around them, and not much else.
 Travel wasn’t a huge industry during the middle ages.